Treatment for bloating

 The best foods to include in your daily regimen are fresh green leafy vegetables, which are rich in essential mineral salts.
 Butter lettuce, red lettuce, romaine lettuce and spinach are excellent options.
 Sprouts, kale, cucumbers, zucchini, broccoli and asparagus are healing foods for bloating.
 Berries are amazing for treating a bloated belly.
 Papaya, bananas, figs, pears, kiwi, apples and apricots are excellent choices for bloating.
 The possibilities are truly endless when you see the variety of fruits and vegetables - and you can eat any of them.

 As you probably know from Anthony William's books, fresh juice from celery stalks has amazing healing properties.
-Try to drink at least 500 ml. celery stalk juice on an empty stomach every morning.
+Try drinking at least 500 ml of celery stem juice on an empty stomach every morning.
 The key is to be persistent.
 Bloating won't go away overnight, but these foods will help strengthen your liver.
 Keep in mind that your liver has a long healing process and it takes time to restore your body's bile reserves.

-Everyone is different, but some of you may notice that when you include freshly squeezed juice from celery stalks and more fruits, leafy greens and vegetables in your diet, bloating increases.
-If this happens and it's not because you're still eating foods that are too high in fat, protein, or unhealthy, it's because your body is flushing out toxins, killing viruses and bacteria, restoring bile and hydrochloric acid and performs many other healing processes.
-Bloating can stick around for a while because by starting the healing process, you are giving your liver a chance to rid itself of long-absorbed toxins.
+Everyone is different, but some of you may notice that when you include freshly squeezed juice from celery stalks and more fruits, leafy greens and vegetables in your diet, your bloating increases.
+If this happens and it's not because everything If you still eat foods that are too high in fat, protein, or unhealthy, this is because your body is flushing out toxins, killing viruses and bacteria, restoring bile and hydrochloric acid, and performing many other healing processes.
+Bloating can stick around for a while, because by starting the healing process, you're giving your liver a chance to rid itself of long-absorbed toxins.
 Everyone's liver is different, so healing may take different time for different people.
 For most people, the symptoms of bloating go away as soon as they start consuming celery stalk juice on an empty stomach daily, but for some it may take longer.

 How to move forward